-Aeration is essential to having a healthy, resilient lawn as it lets oxygen, water and nutrients penetrate past the topsoil to reach the root zone, where crucial lawn nutrients can stimulate root growth to create healthier, stronger grass.
-Aerating your lawn is pretty cool because it …
+Aeration is essential for heavily trafficked areas with soil prone to compaction (clay and silt).
+Compacted soil impacts the ability for oxygen, water, and nutrients to penetrate past the topsoil to reach the root zone, where crucial lawn nutrients can stimulate root growth to create healthier, stronger grass.
+Some benefits of aeration for compacted soils include:

-For softer soils, a great way to test if your lawn needs aeration is with a screwdriver.
+A great way to test if your lawn needs aeration is with a screwdriver.
 Yep, a screwdriver!
 Flathead or Phillips, it doesn’t matter – take the screwdriver and insert the head into the soil.
 If the screwdriver can’t be inserted very easily when the soil is moist, then your lawn likely needs a little TLC (aerating and fertilizing).
-You’ve come to the right place to get help with both.

 If you’re not core aerating, then you’re probably not helping your lawn.
 Core aeration is when those little tube plugs are removed from the lawn.
 Some aeration practices just force a hole in the lawn without any removal; this jamming makes soil compaction worse.